 As of 24 May 2022, there had been 6 COVID-19–related deaths in the 10–19 age group and 24 in the 20–29 age group since the beginning of the COVID-19 response in late January 2020 (Department of Health 2022a).
 For the most recent data on cases and deaths, see the Department of Health’s Coronavirus (COVID-19) case numbers and statistics.

-See Causes of death and Suicide and intentional self-harm for more information.
+See Life expectancy and causes of death and Suicide and intentional self-harm for more information.

 Why is the most recent data from 2017–18?